-Born in California and raised in Minnesota, David graduated with honors from Dartmouth College, where he rowed varsity crew.
-After college, David worked in operations management for a distribution company in the Chicago area.
+Born in California and raised in Minnesota, David graduated with honors from Dartmouth College, where he rowed varsity crew and was selected Academic All Ivy in the 2002 and 2003 seasons.
+After college, he managed operations for a distribution company in the Chicago area, where he assisted in the design and expansion of that company’s facility.
 David received his J.D. from the University of Michigan Law School, where he graduated magna cum laude, was a member of the Order of the Coif, and served as an editor of the Michigan Law Review.
-David clerked for Judge Ronald M. Gould of the U.S. Court of Appeals for the Ninth Circuit before joining Williams & Connolly in 2010.
-He lives in the District of Columbia with his wife and son.
+Following law school, David clerked in Seattle for Judge Ronald M. Gould of the U.S. Court of Appeals for the Ninth Circuit before joining Williams & Connolly in 2010.
+He lives in the District of Columbia with his wife and three sons.

-- Represented through trial a public company suing the District of Columbia for breaching a government contract for provision of technology
+- Representing, through trial, a public company suing the District of Columbia for breaching a government contract for provision of technology.

-- Represented the chairman of an investment firm in a DOJ criminal tax investigation
+- Defending the chairman of an investment firm in a DOJ criminal tax investigation.

-- Represented multiple packaged-food manufacturers in California consumer class-action lawsuits alleging misleading labeling
+- Defending multiple packaged-food manufacturers in California consumer class-action lawsuits alleging misleading labeling.